Long-term Effects of LSD

 How Prevalent Is LSD Use?

 If you associate LSD use with the psychedelic ’60s, you may be surprised to learn that the drug is alive and well today, especially among the younger generation.
-According to data reported by the National Drug Intelligence Center:
+What percentage of Americans have used LSD over the course of their whole lifetime?

 Recreational LSD Use: Why Should You Be Concerned?

 Experimenting with LSD and other drugs is often considered to be a rite of passage among teenagers and young adults.
-Older adults may use LSD occasionally to experience its hallucinatory effects, to enhance their sexual encounters or to achieve a quasi-religious state of exaltation.
-But the unpredictable effects of LSD make the drug dangerous to anyone who takes it, even on a recreational basis.
-The long-term effects of LSD use on the brain, body and psyche are still not completely known.
+Older adults may use LSD occasionally to experience its hallucinatory effects, to enhance their sexual encounters, to achieve a quasi-religious state of exaltation or to escape their own reality.
+But the unpredictable effects of LSD make the drug dangerous to anyone who takes it – even on a recreational basis.
+The long-term effects of LSD use on the brain, body and psyche are still not comprehensively researched.